 What about you?
 Do you love black olives?
 What do you like to put them on?
 Let us know in the comments below and if you loved this, please give it a rating!

-If this recipe tickled your tummy, then these will float your boat:
+If this crostini recipe tickled your tummy, then these variations will also float your boat:

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.